chefe/sbb/README.md

 # sbb
-A simple rust app to get timetable information for swiss public transport.
+A simple gtk app to get timetable information for swiss public transport.

 ## Installation via Make
 1. Verify `make` and `cargo` are installed